Park Row (film): Plot

 Eventually, Hackett visits Mitchell, working late at the office, and proposes a merger.
 Mitchell takes her in his arms and kisses her, but rejects her offer.
 She orders the second-in-command at her publication to cut off supplies of ink and paper to The Globe.
 He goes further than she had intended: men are beaten up, and Rusty is run over by a heavy wagon.
 Mitchell confronts Hackett and tells her that Rusty may have to have his legs amputated.
 He does not believe her when she claims she did not mean for things to go this far, and that she has fired the man responsible.

 When Mitchell learns that France's gift of the Statue of Liberty has not been erected because of lack of funds to build a pedestal for it, he launches a public campaign to raise the money, promising to print the names of all the donors.
 However, he later discovers that con men are collecting money in The Globe's name.
 The government steps in and orders him to return all the funds.

 Mitchell finds out that the fraud was concocted by The Star and writes a scathing article, but finds his press room has been vandalized, with all the type spilled from the cases and glue poured over it.
 But Mergenthaler declares his machine complete and soon the paper is ready to print.
 However, at this point a bomb is thrown into the office, destroying the printing press.
 Devastated by the loss of everything he has built, Mitchell drinks himself to sleep.

 The next morning, he is puzzled to find his story being read by everyone.
 Mergenthaler had used his machine to typeset the paper again, and Hackett herself had provided the press and paper to print it while Mitchell's men worked late into the night.
 Hackett tells him that she has decided to kill The Star so that The Globe can flourish.

-Instead of "The End," the film ends with "THIRTY", the newspaper reporter's signal that the story has been finished.
+Instead of "The End," the film ends with "THIRTY", the newspaper reporter's signal of the end of a story.